just214/create-svelte-site/README.md

 npm run dev
 ```

-Your app will be available at [http://localhost:5000](http://localhost:5000).
+Your site will be available at [http://localhost:5000](http://localhost:5000).

 _Note: `npm run dev` does not apply to the `Svelte (component)` project type._